Joseph Kiely is back to showcase the beauty of Iran and debunk the myths of Visiting Iran.

 It is Safe to Visit Iran

 Iran is a wonderful country for all to visit, whether you’re interested in food, culture, history, shopping, religion, architecture or politics.

-What are the major tourist sites to see in Iran?
+Major tourist sites to see in Iran

-The must-see sites to visit are Shiraz, the cultural heart of the country known for it’s poets and gardens.
+The must-see sites to visit are Shiraz, the cultural heart of the country known for its poets and gardens.

 Persepolis (just outside of Shiraz), a world heritage site that was burned to the ground rumored to be by a drunken Alexander the Great.

-The desert city of Yazd, with it’s unique architecture, mud cites and ancient Zoroastrian religion and people.
+The desert city of Yazd, with its unique architecture, mud cites, and ancient Zoroastrian religion and people.

-Esfahan, the home of the majestic Naqsh-e Jahan Square with the blue tiled Masjed-e Shah mosque and often photographed Khaju bridge.
+Esfahan, the home of the majestic Naqsh-e Jahan Square with the blue-tiled Masjed-e Shah mosque and often photographed Khaju bridge.
 Of course, don’t miss out on the shopping.

 In Tehran, the tiled masterpiece of the Golestan Palace, the old U.S. embassy with it’s muraled walls and the many tea houses and coffee shops.

 Visit the Mausoleum of Khomeini outside of Tehran to understand the scope of his influence even after death.

-You must also try the dizi, a meat and bean stew that is served in a stone pot.
-Pour out the broth in a bowl then dip flat bread in it.
-Then mash up the stew with a pestle in the pot and eat with the flat bread.
+You must also try the dizi, meat and bean stew that is served in a stone pot.
+Pour out the broth in a bowl then dip flatbread in it.

-Do I need a Visa for Iran?
-And how hard is to get a Visa?
+And how hard is it to get a Visa?

 Yes, you will need a visa and it is the most complicated for US and UK citizens.
 For most other countries, you can get a fifteen-day visa on arrival in Tehran.

 Once the trip is confirmed and booked, you will have to fill out a form to get a tourist travel code.
 This usually is processed and sent to you two months before departure.

 Once the code is sent, you can fill out the visa paperwork, attach your photo and send or hand deliver your passport.
 It will take about two weeks to process.

 Is it safe to Visit Iran as a woman?

 Yes, it is safe.
 Several of my travel mates were females and had a wonderful time.
 Not once were they harassed or stopped.

 Tips for Visiting Iran

 If you do decide to go – you should be prepared for several things.
 Bring clothes that are loose and will cover your arms, legs, and ankles.

 The women of Tehran are more progressive than you may think.
-Tehran is one of the top cities in the world for plastic surgery and consumption of beauty products.
+Tehran is one of the top cities in the world for plastic surgery and the consumption of beauty products.

 Iran Politics and religion – What if I do not agree?

 These subjects are sensitive even with close family and friends – I can guarantee you if you are coming from a Western country you will not agree with the politics and laws.

 One tip… Iranians consider it bad taste to make you feel unwelcome.
 If at any point you feel someone is being too harsh, mention how ashamed and upset you are.

 Can I drink liquor and eat pork in Iran?